isomerpages/cris-precise/news-and-events/events/_posts/2024-02-20-post-Life with a genetic kidney disease: Patient and Family Support Day.md

 </p>
 <p>We are bringing together healthcare professionals from various healthcare
-institutions to speak about genetic kidney disease, prevention and management, as well as to support patients and their families who are or may be at risk of genetic kidney disease.</p>
+institutions to speak about genetic kidney disease, prevention and management, and support patients and their families who are or may be at risk of genetic kidney disease.</p>
 <p>To learn more, register for the event <a href="for.sg/kidney-support-day" rel="noopener noreferrer nofollow" target="_blank">here!</a>
 </p>